dotnet/docs-maui/docs/xaml/namespaces/custom-prefix.md

 ---
-title: "Custom namespace recommended prefixes in .NET MAUI"
+title: "Custom namespace prefixes in .NET MAUI"
 description: "The .NET MAUI XmlnsPrefixAttribute class can be used by control authors to specify a recommended prefix to associate with a XAML namespace, for XAML usage." ms.date: 01/26/2022
 ---

-# Custom namespace recommended prefixes
+# Custom namespace prefixes

 The `XmlnsPrefixAttribute` class can be used by control authors to specify a recommended prefix to associate with a XAML namespace, for XAML usage.
 The prefix is useful when supporting object tree serialization to XAML, or when interacting with a design environment that has XAML editing features.
 For example: